fbpx

 If you check the “Store Presets with this catalog” option and have not used it so far, your settings will not be copied.
 So if you are already at the stage of moving the catalog to a new computer, click on “Show All Other Lightroom Presets” and copy this folder.

-And if you want to keep all the settings in the folder with the folder, then you can check “Store Presets with this folder” and copy all the content to the path in the directory that Lightroom will create and you will get to it with the button also with the “Show All Other Lightroom Presets” button – see that this is already a path …/[wasz-katalog]/Lightroom Settings
+And if you want to keep all the settings in the folder with the catalog, you can select “Store Presets with this catalog” and copy all the content to the path in the catalog that Lightroom will create and you can get to it with the button also with the “Show All Other Lightroom Presets” button – see that this is already a path… /[wasz-katalog]/Lightroom Settings

 And one more thing.
 If you use several directories, this may not be the most convenient solution for you, because the new catalog will not see presets associated with another directory.